purcell/envrc/README.md

 Now, it is also possible to set `process-environment` locally in a buffer.
-If this value could be correctly maintained in all buffers based their various respective `.envrc` files, then buffers across multiple projects could simultaneously be "connected" to the environments of their corresponding project directories.
+If this value could be correctly maintained in all buffers based on their various respective `.envrc` files, then buffers across multiple projects could simultaneously be "connected" to the environments of their corresponding project directories.
 I wrote `envrc.el` to explore this approach.